dfuse-io/ice/TUTORIAL.md

 ./test.sh
 ```

 `test.sh` created 2 pools using the `dfuse.ice` account.
 We have the `new.feature` pool and the `hackathon` pool.
 Inside each pool, we've had users add ideas for new features they believe should be next on the roadmap, and hackathon ideas that they'd like to work on.
 Once those were added, we've had users (remember `msdelisle`, `mrkauffman`, and `theboss`?) vote random values on different ideas for the purpose of this tutorial.
-We'll want to see these pools, ideas, and votes in an app now.
+Now we'll want to see these pools in action, the ideas, and the votes in an app with an actual user interface.
 That's in the next step.

 ## Starting the ICE Pools App

-In the cloned repo, go to the `web` folder.
+We're going to move out of the `contract` folder and go to the `web` folder.
 This is where the React frontend application lives.
-We have built a simple user interface to interact with the smart contract and display data from it.
-Run:
+We have built a simple UI to interact with the smart contract and display data from it.
+We'll then install the necessary dependencies for the application, compile it, and serve it from your terminal with `yarn`.

 ```
 # move to the web folder, install dependencies & start the app